jaredaevans/FishGAN/README.md

 # FishGAN
 Construction of a fish generator

 Why fish?
-Many fish are very beautiful with extremes in colorations, and shapes, and patterns that have a tremendous spread in presentation.
+Many fish are very beautiful with extremes in colorations, shapes, and patterns that have a tremendous spread in presentation.
 Rather than aspiring to construct a generator that would make a fish that looks obviously like a subtly different version of an existing fish, my hope is to construct a generator that can make beautiful images of fish that look both unlike any fish I have seen, yet clearly fishy.
 ![WGAN-GP GIF](Notebooks/WGAN-GP/WGAN-GP_32.gif)

 ## WGAN-GP (current version)